-The Master of Science in Biotechnology program consists of a minimum of 30 semester credit hours of graduate courses offered by the College of Medicine that includes 21 credit hours minimum of required courses, at least 2 graduate seminar courses, 3 credit hours of restricted electives, and 6 credit hours of thesis research.
+The Master’s of Science in Biotechnology program consists of a minimum of 30 semester credit hours of graduate courses offered by the College of Medicine that includes 21 credit hours minimum of required courses, at least two graduate seminar courses, three credit hours of restricted electives, and six credit hours of thesis research.

 Total Credit Hours Required